When this happens...

 A trigger is an event that starts a workflow.

-Trigger when a new project is created.
+Runs when a new project is created in Todoist.

 Triggers when Task is completed.

-runs when new issue is created
+Runs when a new issue is created.

-runs when new branch or tag is created
+Runs when a new branch or tag is created.

 Action is the task that follows automatically within your Todoist integrations.